Skip to content

 Concrete Work Safety Talk

-Hazards of Concrete Work
+Hazards of concrete work

 Dry concrete can irritate the eyes, nose, throat, and upper respiratory system.
 Skin contact may result in "concrete burns" and ailments ranging from moderate irritation to thickening or even cracking of the skin.
-If employees are exposed to silica dust for long periods of time they also run the risk of developing silicosis and/ or lung cancer.

-Poor Ergonomics
+Poor ergonomics

-When working with concrete other health hazards can develop that most workers do not normally expect.
-Improper lifting, awkward postures, and repetitive motion can often lead to sprains, strains, and other musculoskeletal disorders.
+Improper lifting techniques, awkward posture, and repetitive motion can lead to sprains, strains, and other musculoskeletal disorders.

 • Workers falling on concrete slabs